vahesoo/navimower-map-card/README.md

 ## Disclaimer

-This project is not affiliated with or supported by Segway, Ninebot, Navimow, or Willand.
+This project is not affiliated with or supported by Segway, Navimow, or Willand.
 A robot mower is a moving machine with a cutting blade.
 Test remote commands and automations safely.

 ## License